Crambeary/wellness_reflection/README.md

     - [ ] Learn how to write tests for Redux
     - [ ] Learn how to write tests for React Testing Library
     - [ ] Learn how to write tests for Jest
-- [ ] Add a dark mode
-    - [ ] Add a theme switcher button
-    - [ ] Support BS and TW dark elements at the same time
 - [ ] Add a date picker calendar launched from the date header
+- [ ] Optimize fonts Next.js method
+    - [ ] Remove the Google Fonts CDN
+    - [ ] Use the next/font Google Fonts method
 - [ ] Setup a11y best practices
     - [ ] ARIA labels
     - [ ] Keyboard navigation